-DATED: OCTOBER 22, 2020
+DATED: DECEMBER 15, 2020

-The Senate Budget and Appropriations Committee reports favorably Assembly Bill No. 1135 (1R), with committee amendments.
+The Senate Budget and Appropriations Committee reports favorably Assembly Bill No. 1135 (2R) with committee amendments.

-This bill, as amended, reinstates the property tax exempt status of nonprofit hospitals, including satellite emergency care facilities, with for-profit medical providers on site.
+This bill, as amended, would reinstate the property tax exempt status of nonprofit hospitals, including satellite emergency care facilities, with for-profit medical providers on site.
 As provided in the bill, these hospitals would instead be required to pay annual community service contributions to their host municipalities to offset the costs of municipal services which directly benefit these hospitals and their employees.
-The bill also establishes a commission to study this new system, and also eliminates certain third-party property tax appeals.
+The bill also would establish a commission to study this new system.

-Under the bill, for tax year 2021, the annual community service contribution for a hospital would be equal to \$2.50 a day for each licensed bed at the hospital in the prior tax year, and the contribution for a satellite emergency care facility would be equal to \$250 for each day in the prior tax year.
+Under the bill, for tax year 2021, the annual community service contribution for a hospital would be equal to \$3 a day for each licensed bed at the hospital in the prior tax year, and the contribution for a satellite emergency care facility would be equal to \$300 for each day in the prior tax year.
 For tax year 2022 and each tax year thereafter, the per day amount used to calculate the community service contribution for a hospital and a satellite emergency care facility would increase by two percent over the prior tax year.
 For the purpose of calculating the annual service contribution required to be paid by each hospital under the bill, the bill sets a minimum number of licensed hospital beds in each hospital.
 This minimum number may not be less than the number of beds in each hospital on January 1, 2020.